OfficeDev/teams-toolkit/packages/fx-core/templates/core/v3Migration/migrationReport.md

 4. You need to provide values to `APIM__PUBLISHEREMAIL` and `APIM__PUBLISHERNAME` environment variable if your current project uses APIM.
 [Learn More](https://aka.ms/teams-toolkit-5.0-upgrade#provision-apim-service)

 You can visit this [wiki](https://aka.ms/teams-toolkit-5.0-upgrade#feature-changes-that-impact-your-development-flow) to learn more  changes to Teams Toolkit.

+## Known issues

+1. If your project only contains a bot, you may meet error that complains `STATE__FX_RESOURCE_FRONTEND_HOSTING__ENDPOINT` is missing when executing commands.
+Replace this placeholder with a valid URL in `appPackage/manifest.template.json` to fix it.
+[Learn More](https://aka.ms/teams-toolkit-5.0-upgrade#state__fx_resource_frontend_hosting__endpoint-missing-error-in-some-projects)

+## Restore your project configuration

+If you want to restore your project configuration after the upgrade is successful and continue to use old version Teams Toolkit, you can follow these steps:
+1. Copy everything in `.backup` folder to your project root folder
+2. Delete the new files mentioned in [Changes to your project](#changes-to-your-project) section

+You can learn more details in this [wiki](https://aka.ms/teams-toolkit-5.0-upgrade#restore-your-project-configuration).